alitet01/etc/README.md

 4. pack files backup.json, bute_date_from_date_till.json, Toggl_time_entries_date_from_to_date_till.csv
 into archieve date_from_date_till.tar.gz
 5. Upload the archieve to AWS S3 bucket 'toggl-backup'

+* Note: while import time entries from csv backup file Toggl will set start/stop time using current timezone of user set in each record.

 ## Toggl limitations